ChrisTitusTech/linutil/docs/content/userguide/walkthrough.md

 - **Podman**: Podman is a daemon-less open platform that uses OS-level virtualization to deliver software in packages called containers.
 - **Podman-compose**: Podman Compose is a tool for defining and running multi-container applications using Podman.
 - **Rofi**: Rofi is a window switcher, run dialog, ssh-launcher and dmenu replacement that started as a clone of simpleswitcher, written by Sean Pringle and later expanded by Dave Davenport.
 This command installs and configures rofi with configuration from CTT's DWM repo. https://github.com/ChrisTitusTech/dwm-titus
+- **Shelly**: Shelly is a modern, visual, and intuitive interface for your Arch Linux system.
+Not just a wrapper, but a native ground-up experience.
 - **ZSH Prompt**: The Z shell is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.
 This command installs ZSH prompt and provides basic configuration.

 ## Gaming